 An egress system is one of the most important elements to a job site and a building.
-The earlier an egress stair system can be installed, the earlier contractors can get the trades safely to different access levels.
-A pre-fabricated egress stair system is advantageous to keeping a construction project on track.
+The earlier a steel egress stair system can be installed, the earlier contractors can get the trades safely to different access levels.
+A pre-fabricated steel egress stair system is advantageous to keeping a construction project on track.

 Today, you have to figure out a way to construct an egress system that will meet building codes and budget.
 This takes a lot of steel stair design and engineering experience coupled with a great amount of intuition.
 Fortunately, at Midwest Stairs & Iron, we have experienced staff who have constructed 4 out of 5 of the largest buildings in Milwaukee.

 The ability to forward think from design to installation is a huge factor of cost savings.
 That’s because Ironworkers are some of the most expensive subcontractors on a job site.
 The least amount of time spent on a job site, while maximizing safety, makes the Midwest Stairs & Iron process of pre-engineering, pre-fabricating, and pre-assembling a more lengthy process on the front end, but beneficial to the overall plan.
 This method also makes it possible to get in and out of the way of other trades.
 It’s important to convey that receiving a contract as early as possible can make this all happen in the most efficient way.

 —Building a Steel Egress System Requires Being a Detective

 A stair designer can be much like a detective.
 A steel egress stair designer has to think of items like: